syedgalib/directorist-wpml-integration/readme.txt

 3. Use the `Add New` button in the Block Editor toolbar when needed.

 == Changelogs ==

+2.1 - Mar 19, 2025

+* Added:  Directorist as a required dependency
+* Added: Translation support for Claim Listing Settings

 2.0.0 - Nov 17, 2024